2019 Annual Great Places Awards jurors.

 Associate Professor of Research - University of South Florida

-Professor Taryn Sabia is a co-founder of the Tampa based non-profit, urban design collaborative, Urban Charrette, Inc., and the Director of the Florida Center for Community Design and Research at the University of South Florida's School of Architecture & Community Design.
+Professor Taryn Sabia is a co-founder of the Tampa based non-profit urban design collaborative, Urban Charrette, Inc., and the Director of the Florida Center for Community Design and Research at the University of South Florida's School of Architecture & Community Design.
 Sabia's twelve-year career in urban and community design is anchored by a passion to involve citizens in actively shaping the built environment.
-Her diverse background in architecture, urban design, education, and community engagement has provided her with a deep understanding of the importance of context-based design, mobility, and culture of place, and how these elements inform an urban framework.
+Her diverse background in architecture, urban design, education, and community engagement gives her a deep understanding of the importance of context-based design, mobility, and culture of place, and how these elements inform an urban framework.

 Cheryl S. Durst, Hon.
 FIIDA, LEED AP

 IIDA is an international membership organization for professional interior designers and architects with 15,000 members across 58 countries, Cheryl oversees the strategic direction of IIDA, curates and publishes Perspective, the association’s thought-leadership journal, manages a team of 25 professional staff members, leads the 10-member International Board of Directors, and directs all outreach and programmatic efforts, including more than a dozen global design competitions, which recognize worldwide excellence in interior design.

 Joel Burns is an American politician.
 A former chair of the city’s Historic Landmarks Commission, Planning and Zoning Commission, and city councilman for District 9 in Fort Worth, Texas, he received extensive press attention in October 2010 after speaking at a council meeting about the issue of suicide among lesbian, gay, bisexual and transgender youth, as part of Dan Savage's It Gets Better campaign.
 Burns has a Master in Public Administration from the Harvard Kennedy School in Cambridge, Massachusetts.

 Jill DeLozier, Vice-President